TL;DR

 For a person in crisis, an eight-month wait is an eternity.
 It is within this period that conditions can worsen, jobs can be lost, and relationships can fracture.

-Private Medical Insurance operates on a fundamentally different principle: rapid access to choice.
-It's designed to bypass the queues and bottlenecks of the public system, putting you in control of your healthcare journey when you need it most.
+Private Medical Insurance operates on a fundamentally different principle: faster access, where available, to choice.
+It's designed to bypass the queues and bottlenecks of the public system, putting you in control of your healthcare journey when you may need it most.

 When it comes to mental health, the benefits are transformative: